xchgeaxeax90/xchgeaxeax90.github.io/nfc_setup.md

 #### Carrd

 While it is possible to load multiple URLs or other pieces of data onto an NFC tag, when a phone reads the tag it only opens the first URL loaded onto the tag.
-This means if you have multiple things (social media links, link to your store, etc.) you will need to aggregate them onto a single URL using something like https://carrd.co/
+This means if you have multiple things (social media links, link to your store, etc.) that you want people to see, you will need to aggregate them onto a single URL using something like [Carrd.co](https://carrd.co/).

 ## Loading the data onto your NFC Tag